 16 Gam cin tou - Jin qian du - 金钱肚 - Steamed black bean beef tripe

 Don’t be afraid!
-This is another famously delicious steamed dim sum dish you need to try in Hong Kong.
+This is another famously delicious steamed dim sum dish you need to try in Southern China.
 The springy honeycomb section of the beef stomach is steamed in a deliciously fragrant and spicy black bean sauce and served in a bamboo steamer.
 It looks delicious and it tastes delicious, so give it a try, there is nothing weird about this!
 It’s a must order dim sum dish!

 17 nam jyu zing zyu shou - 南乳蒸猪手 - Steamed pigs foot in fermented black bean sauce